-Overall, pupil outcomes are in-line or above National figures.
-In 2017, the percentage of boys who achieved 5A-C GCSE grades (including English and mathematics at grades 4+) was similar to that of girls.
-Both figures are above national percentages.
-Girls outperformed boys in achieving English and mathematics at grades 4+ but not significantly so.
-Again, both figures are above the national outcomes.
-However, girls performed much better in the EBacc (4+), with 44% of them achieving this measure compared to 31% for the boys.
-Both of these figures are above National.
+Overall, pupil outcomes are in-line with or above national figures.
+In 2018, the percentage of boys who achieved 5+ 9-4 GCSE grades (including English and Mathematics at grades 4+) was lower than that of girls but both figures are significantly above national percentages.
+Girls also outperformed boys in achieving English and Mathematics at grades 4+ but, again, both figures are above the national outcomes.
+However, girls performed much better in the EBacc (4+ Standard Pass) than boys, with 56% of them achieving this measure compared to 28% for the boys.
+Both of these figures are above national percentages.

-Disadvantaged children do not achieve as well as non-Disadvantaged children but the gap closed compared to 2016.
-63% of Disadvantaged children achieved 4+ Basics (a gap of 19%); 54% achieved 5A-C GCSE grades (including English and mathematics at grades 4+) compared to 75% of non-disadvantaged children.
-Only 21% achieved the EBacc (4+), a gap of 19% compared to non-Disadvantaged pupils.
+Disadvantaged children do not achieve as well as non-Disadvantaged children.
+60% of Disadvantaged children achieved 4+ Basics (a gap of 25%); 56% achieved 5+ 9-4 GCSE grades (including English and Mathematics at grades 4+) compared to 79% of non-Disadvantaged children.
+32% achieved the EBacc (4+ Standard Pass), a gap of 11% compared to non-Disadvantaged pupils.
+These are all above the national average for Disadvantaged pupils and the gap is smaller than that nationally.
 Continued close monitoring and more specific interventions are planned to close the gap further.

-3. Attendance and Exclusions
+Attendance and Exclusions

-These data relate to the most recently available published information (2014-2015)
+This data relates to the most recently available published information (2017-2018)

-% of sessions mis ssed due to Fixed-term exclusions as a percentage of the pupil group
+% of sessions missed due to overall absence - d exclusions as e of the pupil Permanent exclusions as a percentage of the pupil group

-Pupil Group Above National Below National Above National Below National
+Pupil Group Above Below National Above Below Above Below

+National National National National National

-All Pupils ✓ ✓
+All Pupils ✓ √ √

-Boys ✓ ✓
+Boys ✓ ✓ ✓

-Girls ✓ ✓
+Girls ✓ ✓ ✓

-FSM √ √
+FSM ✓ ✓ ✓

-Not FSM ✓ √
+Not FSM ✓ ✓ ✓

-English as a First Language
+English as a First

+Language

-English \checkmark ✓
+English \checkmark ✓ ✓

-Other √ ✓
+Other ✓ √ √

-Special Educational Needs
+Special Educational

+Needs

-No Identified SEN \checkmark √
+No Identified SEN ✓ ✓ ✓

+SEN support √ √ √

-SEN support \checkmark ✓
+SEN With ✓ √ √

-SEN With Statements or EHC ✓ ✓
+Statements or EHC

 plan